 One of the first Collectibles you can find is a Correspondence: a "Security Order" memo concerning a recent incident.
 Almost all of it is redacted, except for how there was "a shark in his ███████", and then, "Shoot to kill."
 As always, the Noodle Incident is funnier than anything Remedy themselves could possibly devise.

-Later in the game, someone mentions an incident where, due to the Oldest House's shifting geometry, an agent's office is suddenly merged with a Shark tank.
+Later in the game, Emily mentions an incident where, due to the Oldest House's shifting geometry, a meeting room is suddenly merged with a Shark tank.
 Either this is the same incident or the FBC has a shark problem.

 Cringe Comedy erupts when Jesse encounters the first living humans besides Ahti:

 Pope: "I'm Pope, Emily Pope, Dr. Darling's assistant."
 Jesse (internal monologue): My turn.
 Should I lie?
 Jesse: "Jesse Faden.
 I'm just visiting."
 Jesse (internal monologue): I should've lied.

 Shortly after that Pope asks how Jesse got into the Oldest Building, since that is supposed to be impossible barring very special circumstances.
 Jesse comes up with a lie on the spot, which Pope seems to find both ridiculous and convincing.
 Which is par for the course for the Bureau.

 Jesse: A janitor let me in.
 Pope: I love it.
 This is fucking unbelievable.
 It's- I can't even-